MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-cosmos-db-lakehouse-notebooks.md

 ## Write back using Spark

 Finally, you can use Spark and Python code to write data back to your source Azure Cosmos DB account from notebooks in Fabric.
-You may want to do this to write back analytical results to Cosmos DB, which can then be using as serving plane for OLTP applications.
+You might want to do this to write back analytical results to Cosmos DB, which can then be using as serving plane for OLTP applications.

 1. Create four code cells within your notebook.